 Employee-driven innovation is crucial to competing in today’s marketplace, so why isn’t every organization partaking in it?

 No one wants to look like they’re losing their authority.
 By opening up the challenges the organization is facing and making the decision-making process a little more transparent, it’s only natural for management to feel vulnerable.
 You’re asking for help and looking for new perspectives that might not come from the boardroom.
-Still, employees appreciate transparency, and see employee-driven innovation as an opportunity to contribute, not weakness by management.
+Still, employees appreciate transparency, and see employee-driven communication innovations as an opportunity to contribute, not weakness by management.

 Taking risks isn’t the most comfortable thing.
 Every industry is capable of innovation and improvement, so it comes down to the organization itself to change.
 While some in top management encourage risk-taking among their employees, others just want them to keep their heads down and do the job they were hired to do (among other mistakes).
 Taking a “risk” to accept “risk-taking” among your employees is hard, but can yield huge returns with a properly managed program.

 Faith and trust can vary among employees.
 Unfortunately, not every employee is a “star”, and its often those at the bottom that spoil opportunities for the rest.
 Still, you can’t afford to prevent your best employees from fulfilling their true potential.
 Dive in and trust that your employees will be ready (with some help) and willing to contribute to an employee-driven innovation approach, and have a plan in place to contain those who are prone to trouble.

 Time is never not an issue.
 Transitioning to a more employee-driven innovation program sounds like a massive undertaking.
 In reality, empowering employees with time, resources, and power to identify and act on their new improvements or ideas takes stress off management, and gives them the chance to support employees in the process instead of leading it themselves.